-Self-belief is is arguably the the most essential ingredient for aspiring achievers to generate results in their lives.
+Self-belief is arguably the most essential ingredient for aspiring achievers to generate results in their lives.

 People who struggle with self-belief may argue that they were not gifted with high levels of self-belief as a result of their upbringing or some other unfortunate challenge.

-Others may argue that all their attempts at succeeding have failed and they have consequently lost whatever self-belief that they once had.
+Others may argue that all their attempts at succeeding have failed and consequently lost whatever self-belief they once had.

 But we cannot use that as an excuse or way to excuse our less-fortunate selves from taking responsibility for recreating self-belief that we too can take advantage of to generate new results in our lives.